 2. Rua Direita, The Main Drag

-After entering the gate, you arrive at the main drag, Rua Direita.
-It runs from the Porta da Vila to Óbidos Castle and it’s one of the best things to do and see in Obidos.
+After entering the gate, you arrive at the gorgeous main drag, Rua Direita.
+It’s a pedestrianized lane that runs from the Porta da Vila to Óbidos Castle.
+A stroll down the street is one of the best things to do and see in Obidos.